2022 Golden Needle Awards

-Golden Needle Awards is a judged and themed exhibit premiering with EGA’s 2021 National Seminar: The Magnificent Stitch in Chicago!
-It is open to all forms of creative needlework, from EGA members at all levels of expertise—beginners to highly experienced.
+Golden Needle Awards is open to all forms of creative needlework, from EGA members at all levels of expertise—beginners to highly experienced.

 Below you will find important information about the exhibit including the theme, entry requirements, artist statement instructions and more.